 Blood disorder treatment can involve medication or surgery.
-Anemia can be treated with the help of vitamin B 12 injections, oral iron and folic acid supplements or tablets.
-Prednisone medication is useful for treating autoimmune hemolytic anemia thereby increasing the haemoglobin in blood.
-In some patients IV immunoglobulin, cyclosporine and cyclophosphamide are used in case the conditions relapse.
-Red blood cell transfusion is done to compensate for the under production of RBCs in the bone marrow.
-Pain in case of sickle cell anemia can be managed with pain-relieving narcotics and transfusion if there is impairment of normal functioning of heart and lungs.
-Sickle cell disease can also be treated with another medication called hydtroxyurea.
-Thrombocytopenia or low platelet count can be treated with steroids, anti-Rh antibody, rituximab (Rituxan) and IV immunoglobulin.
-TTP or thrombocytopenic purpura is treated by exchanging the plasma in the body with new plasma as the platelets already present get accumulated and disrupts blood flow.
-Myoproliferative diseases like polycythemia can be treated by removing blood from the body at few intervals to maintain the RBC count in the circulatory system.
-Treatment of haemophilia involves replacement of the blood clotting factor.
-If a blood clot has already formed, it can be treated with anticoagulant injection.
+Anaemia can be treated with the help of vitamin B 12 injections, oral iron and folic acid supplements or tablets.
+Prednisone medication is useful for treating autoimmune hemolytic anaemia thereby increasing the haemoglobin in the blood.
+In some patients IV immunoglobulin, cyclosporine and cyclophosphamide are used in case the relapse of the condition.
+Red blood cell transfusion is done to compensate for under the production of RBCs in the bone marrow.
+Pain in case of sickle cell anaemia can be managed with pain-relieving narcotics and transfusion if there is impairment of normal functioning of the heart and lungs.
+Sickle cell disease can also be treated with another medication called hydroxyurea.

 Persons with blood disorder have signs and symptoms of palpitations, shortness of breath, fatigue, chronic infections, malaise, easy bruising of skin, bleeding of gums and from nose etc. are recommended to go for diagnostic tests.
 If tested positive, the person will be eligible for treatment.